ngeiswei/ardour/gtk2_ardour/tracker/README.md

       Look all over the code for NEXT.15 to get more clues.
 - [ ] NEXT.14: use Region::region_beats_to_absolute_time and such instead of
       calculating at hand
-- [ ] NEXT.13: create TrackAutomationSetPattern that holds all track
+- [ ] NEXT.13: create AllTrackAutomationsPattern that holds all track
-      automations (region automation patterns excluded).
+      automations (region automation patterns excluded as they are only in MidiTrackPattern via MidiRegionPattern).
-- [ ] NEXT.12: replace track_automation_pattern by track_automation_set_pattern
+- [ ] NEXT.12: replace track_automation_pattern by
-      in TrackPattern.
-It could be named as well track_all_automations_pattern.
+      all_track_automations_pattern in TrackPattern.

 # Tracker Editor